second-state/wasmedge-rustsdk-examples/run-wasm-app-from-host/README.md

   cargo run -p run-wasm-app -- ./target/wasm32-wasi/release/wasm-app.wasm
   ```

-  If the command runs correctly, the following message is printed out on the screen:
+  If the command runs successfully, then the following message is printed out on the screen:

   ```bash
   Greetings from wasm-app!